-- Development applications for lots within the visual setting must be accompanied by a photomontage demonstrating impacts and measures to mitigate impacts. - Vegetation along the foreshore must be retained so that within the Lower-layer and Upper-Layer only vegetation is visible.
+- 1. Development applications for lots within the visual setting must be accompanied by a photomontage demonstrating impacts and measures to mitigate impacts. - 2.
+Built form visible in proximity to the bridge to the north can be made up of roofs and one level popping up between vegetation and above the horizon within the Midlayer and Upper-layer; refer to 'A' in the Control Diagram. - 3.
+Vegetation along the foreshore must be retained so that within the Lower-layer and Upper-layer only vegetation is visible.
 Built elements of any type within this layer are not acceptable.
-This will require the foreshore buffer to have an appropriate depth and buildings to be low enough not to intrude into the toplayer.
-Refer B. - 3.
-Built form visible in proximity to the bridge to the north can be made up of roofs and one level popping up between vegetation and above the horizon within the Mid-layer and Upper-layer.
-Refer to A. - 4.
-To the North-West and West built form may only be visible within the Mid-layer.
-This is likely to constitute

-- the roof of buildings only.
-Refer to B on the Control Diagram. - Vegetation within the Lower-layer (including both depth/ thickness and height) must be retained and reinstated where clearing has occurred.
+This will require the foreshore buffer to have an appropriate depth and buildings to be low enough not to intrude into the top-layer; refer to 'B' in the Control Diagram. - 4.
+To the north-west and west built form may only be visible within the Mid-layer.
+This is likely to constitute the roof of buildings only; refer to 'B' in the Control Diagram. - 5.
+Vegetation within the Lower-layer (including both depth/thickness and height) must be retained and reinstated where clearing has occurred.